lexandree/OpenStreetMap-Bonn/project.md

 WHERE key='street' AND type='addr' AND value LIKE 'kolnstr%';
 ```

-The user Ashley99 have '-straße' as '-strasse' misspelled:
+The user Ashley99 has '-straße' as '-strasse' misspelled:
 ```sql
 SELECT nodes_tags.*, user
 FROM nodes_tags LEFT JOIN nodes ON nodes.id = nodes_tags.id